jfcameron/G2Dj/README.md

 ### Time, Files, Debug.

 ## Building the engine:
-Building varies slightly depending on the target platform you want to build the engine for.

 ### Desktop
 Include JOGL as lib.
 Choose the correct JOGL package for the desired platform (Win32, Win64, Mac, Linux) Run PreprocessorWizard.pl with #define DESKTOP and build the G2Dj project.